kvikee

 Is game modding illegal?

 Modding itself is not illegal, but modifying game files and publishing content derived from them often violates the EULA.
-This gives publishers significant leverage to issue takedowns or pursue legal action if they deem the content harmful to their brand.
+This gives publishers significant leverage to issue takedowns or pursue legal action if they deem the content harmful to their brand or in violation of their safety guidelines.

 Why did Capcom react so drastically?

 The studio cites the need to protect its brand from NSFW content, which they claim harms the image of the Resident Evil series.
-By enforcing these rules, they aim to ensure that the game remains family-friendly and aligned with their corporate vision.
+By enforcing these rules, they aim to ensure that the game remains family-friendly, aligned with their corporate vision, and compliant with regional rating standards.

 What will happen to other creators?

 Most mod creators are now choosing to avoid Capcom titles, moving their projects to games with less restrictive policies.
-This trend may lead to a decrease in community-driven content for future Resident Evil releases, as creators fear the legal repercussions of their work.
+This trend may lead to a decrease in community-driven content for future Resident Evil releases, as creators fear the legal repercussions of their work and the potential for their channels to be terminated by automated copyright systems.

 P